3-manifolds/PLink/plink/doc/_sources/installing.txt

 installed to run plink; for instance, if you are using Debian or Ubuntu, install the package "python-tk".

-If you have root privileges and `distutils
+If you have root privileges and `setuptools
 <http://peak.telecommunity.com/DevCenter/setuptools>`_ installed (the
 Linux package is usually called "python-setuptools") and simply do::